johannesugb/origin_of_cg_base/README.md

 # _CG-Base_ Rendering Framework

-_CG-Base_ is a modern rendering framework, abstracting the actual rendering APIs without sacrificing on understandability and offering some nifty features to get you into gears rather quickly.
+_CG-Base_ is a modern C++ rendering framework, abstracting the rendering APIs OpenGL, OpenGL ES, and Vulkan without sacrificing on understandability and offering some nifty features to get you into gears rather quickly.

 _CG-Base_'s core principles are:
 * Accelerate low-level graphics development,